Are you thinking of buying your first home? You aren’t alone.

-For most people, homes will be the largest purchase they make, so it is crucial to understand whether you are ready to make the jump, or whether you should hold off a bit longer.
+For most people, homes will be the most significant purchase they make, so it is crucial to understand whether you are ready to make the jump, or whether you should hold off a bit longer.

 Today, let’s explore whether it even makes sense for you to consider buying now.

 Isn’t Buying A House An Amazing Investment?

-However, homeowners tend to hold their investments for a very long time and don’t try to sell their home when the housing markets are up.
+However, homeowners tend to hold their investments for a very long time and don’t try to sell whenever the housing markets are up.
 Remember what we told you about trying to time the market?
 (Hint: don’t do it.)

-The truth is that unless you view a roof over your head and a safe place to sleep as a waste of money, then paying rent is actually not a waste at all.
+The truth is that unless you view a roof over your head and a safe place to sleep as a waste of money, then paying rent is not a waste at all.

 Does Buying A House Make Sense For Me?

-Is your social / domestic situation solid?
+Is your social & domestic situation stable?